 - Business Impact/Affected Users/Visits represents the business impact to application/transaction users.
 The numbers show the total number of unique users of all monitored applications and users that are experiencing application performance or availability problems (affected users).

 - Slow?
 (Primary Reason for Slowness) represents charts that show where and why slow pages occur in an application.
 Tap the associated icon to drill down to the following series of charts:

 - Data Center

 - The Transactions icon represents the transaction health for applications that are performing successfully or problematically.
 Tap this icon to drill down to the Transactions list.

 Tap an application or transaction row in Applications and the following detailed data appears.
 Tap one of these rows and a trend chart appears.

-Real Performance and Synthetic represent the monitoring devices you employ in the NAM Server for data from real or synthetic users.
+Real Performance and Synthetic represent the monitoring devices you employ in the NAM Server for data.

 - Real Performance includes Probe (NAM Probe data), Browser (Dynatrace Application Monitoring data), or Sequential (NAM Probe sequence transactions).

-- Synthetic includes Enterprise Synthetic or Backbone synthetic tests results.
+- Synthetic includes Enterprise Synthetic results.
 The row that is highlighted indicates the current primary source of the application health based on the settings and real user activity (see the Synthetic - Active User Threshold setting the Menu ).